ansh/jiffyreader.com/README.md

 # How it works
 Below is a screenshot demonstrating how the extension works by bolding out the initial parts of all text on any page when clicked.
-There are toggles and dials to customize it to your preference so you can enjoy your time reading.
-You must agree; this is awesome right.
+There are toggles and sliders to customize it to your preference so you can enjoy your time reading.
+You must agree this is awesome right?
 ![Screenshot from 2022-05-29 19-13-02](https://user-images.githubusercontent.com/20851930/170895288-992e802f-4f64-4134-97cc-5144685ecb9e.png)